Dentosal/python-sc2/README.md

 ```

 This is probably the simplest bot that has any realistic chances of winning the game.
 I have ran it against the medium AI quite a few times, and once in a while it wins.

+## Bug reports, ideas and contributing

+If you have any issues, ideas or feedback, please create [a new issue](https://github.com/Dentosal/python-sc2/issues/new).
+Pull requests are also welcome!